In this post, you will find a lot of helpful information to plan your trip to Italy.

 If this is your first visit to Italy, I suggest focusing on these incredible Italian cities – all beautiful and all very different.

-I have listed each city in the order I would visit, and I have included train times to the next location.
-You can fly to Rome and depart from Venice.
+I have listed each city in the order I would visit, including train times to the next location.
+For example, you can fly to Rome and depart from Venice.

 Plan an Italian Itinerary by Train

 High-speed trains are a comfortable way to travel, allowing you to sit back and relax.
 Before you know it, you will be at your next destination.
 If you are going in summer, I suggest pre-booking your seats as popular routes can book out fast.

-I like to travel in the offseason, and even then for peace of mind, I book the longer trips before I leave home.
+I like to travel in the offseason, and even then, I book the longer trips before I leave home for peace of mind.

 I suggest a trip of at least two weeks staying in each location long enough to see the highlights, time to relax and absorb the atmosphere.
 You might even have time for a day trip to a close-by village/town.

 For the budget travellers, I have also included five free things you can do in each city.

-Rome is a large city filled with ancient ruins, history and architecture as well as art and culture.
+Rome is a large city filled with ancient ruins, history, architecture, art and culture.
 It is home to the Colosseum and the Sistine Chapel.
 There is much to see and do no matter your interests, and I believe it is a city everyone should visit.

 At least once anyway.
 I see people asking the question a lot about whether they should bother with Rome or not.